webgpu/webgpufundamentals/webgpu/lessons/webgpu-copying-data.md

 Textures are organized into blocks.
 For most *regular* textures the block width and block height are both 1.
 For compressed textures that changes.
-For example the format, `bc1-rgba-unorm` as a block width of 4 and a block height of 4.
+For example the format, `bc1-rgba-unorm` has a block width of 4 and a block height of 4.
 That means if you set the width to 8, and the height to 12, only 6 blocks will be copied.
-2 blocks for the first row, 2 for the 2nd row, 3 for the 3rd.
+2 blocks for the first row, 2 for the 2nd row, 2 for the 3rd.

 For compressed textures, size and origin must be aligned to blocks sizes.